esteban-garzon/esteban-garzon.github.io/_pages/about.md

 in Electronics Engineering from UNICAL, in 2022.
 The same year, he won a highly competitive research fellowship funded by the Italian Ministry for Universities and Research (MUR), under the call “Horizon Europe 2021-2027 Programme”.
 He is currently a research fellow with the Department of Computer Engineering, Modeling, Electronics, and Systems Engineering (DIMES), UNICAL.
+In July 2024 I received the National Scientific Habilitation (ASN) for Associate Professor of Electronics (Sector 09/E3) in Italian Universities.

 In 2019-2020 he was a visiting Ph.D. student at EnICS laboratories, BIU, Israel.
 In Jul-Sep 2022 and Jul-Aug 2023, he was a visiting researcher at EnICS labs.
 In Jan-Feb 2024, he was a visiting researcher at the Department of Information Engineering, University of Pisa, Italy.